Middle School TOC hosted by UK

 put me on the email chain: danbann55 at gmail

---short version: bad for Ks, high threshold for T vs policy affs, best debates are DA vs case, condo is fine, you can't insert re-highlighting, "framing" contentions are not answers to DAs
+--short version: bad for Ks, high threshold for T vs policy affs, author quals matter a LOT, best debates are DA vs case, condo is fine, you can't insert re-highlighting, "framing" contentions are not answers to DAs, i will never vote for death good

 neg Ks need to have links to the plan OR invest heavily in framework arguments that make me think differently -- BUT, I will say that in an evenly debated round, I haven't heard a persuasive reason why i should disregard the plan yet.